Who We Are

 Partner

-Dan leads the overall approach to architecture, planning, and craft – sustaining for over twenty years the direction of the firm’s commissions as well as the continuity of the firm’s portfolio of design.
+Dan leads the approach to architectural design and craft for significant federal and academic institutions– sustaining for over twenty-five years the direction of the firm’s commissions as well as the continuity of the firm’s portfolio of design.
 His focus is on making thoughtful and artistically considered buildings.
 In parallel, his teaching affiliation has been with Drexel University and the University of Pennsylvania, as well as presenting subjects of design and the built environment nationally and internationally.
 He is a graduate of Georgia Tech and the Harvard Graduate School of Design, and is a member of the Carpenter’s Company of Philadelphia.
 Dan is a native of Ohio.

 Amy Stein,